-The reason their protection is taken so seriously is because the environment turtles are trying to survive in is much harsher than it used to be, including pollutant runoff from coastal developments, less private locations for nesting and entanglements from fishing lines and nets.
+The reason their protection is taken so seriously is that the environment turtles are trying to survive in is much harsher than it used to be, including pollutant runoff from coastal developments, fewer private locations for nesting, and entanglements from fishing lines and nets.

 If you observe a turtle that appears to be sick or in danger, report it to NOAA (888) 256-9840, they will send trained officials to help!
 Protecting these amazing creatures ensures they survive for many more generations!